 Not surprisingly, the type and quantities of specific fatty acids that go in determine the amount and type of eicosanoids that come out.
 They can be biologically friendly or dangerous.

-So through the type of fats we eat, we can manipulate the levels and biological activity of eicosanoids circulating in our blood.
+So through the type of fats we eat, we can turn inflammation up or down.

-When you eat land-based omega-6 fatty acids from a piece of meat or corn oil, they tend to be changed into a substance called arachidonic acid, which encourages formation of eicosanoids that are highly inflammatory, stimulate immune responses, promote blood stickiness and blood vessel constriction, headaches and even growth of malignant tumors.
+So when you eat land-based omega-6 fatty acids from a piece of meat or corn oil, they tend to be changed into a substance called arachidonic acid, which encourages formation of eicosanoids that are highly inflammatory, stimulate immune responses, promote blood stickiness and blood vessel constriction, headaches and even growth of malignant tumours.

 Fat from fish and fish oil, on the other hand, is radically different and more benign.
 Its omega-3 fatty acids tend to be converted into substances that break up undesirable blood clots, dilate blood vessels, fight off joint pain by reducing inflammation and cell damage.
 The benefits of fish oil are really many.